Rocky Run Creek – Hwy 51

 Rocky Run Overview:

-- Traut Road to Cuff Road: (2.45 miles) Surprisingly open and clear of most deadfall, this is a simple wet-grass prospect but very small and would require near flood conditions to be feasible.
+- Traut Road to Cuff Road: (2.6 miles) Surprisingly open and clear of most deadfall, this is a simple wet-grass prospect but very small and would require above average conditions to be feasible.
+An intriguing prospect.

-- Cuff Road to Dunning Road: (3.29 miles) Deadfall appears to be too much of an issue for this leg.
-Scenic rapids by Cuff Road though.
+- Cuff Road to Dunning Road: (3.1 miles) Deadfall appears to be too much of an issue for this leg.

-- Hwy J to Dekorra Landing: (1.93 miles) This section has too many jams to be enjoyable.
+- Hwy J to Dekorra Landing: (2.0 miles) This section has too many jams to be enjoyable.
 But during high water you can go over these and through the silver maple forest which is an amazing experience.
-Low water review.
-High water review.

-- Additional Wisconsin River Options: For other take-outs and adventures on the Wisconsin, see my first Rocky Run review, here.
+- Additional Wisconsin River Options: For other take-outs and adventures on the Wisconsin, see my Wisconsin River overview map.